Maine Seafood Guide – Haddock

 Wild.

-The haddock is distinguished from other groundfish like cod and pollock by a black line along its sides, a sooty black patch above the pectoral fin, and a pointy dorsal fin.
-Haddock are usually found a bit deeper than cod; they enter bays and reaches between islands but never go into brackish water.
+The haddock is distinguished from other groundfish like cod and pollock by a black line along its sides, a sooty black patch above the pectoral fin, and a pointed dorsal fin.
+Haddock are usually found in waters a bit deeper than cod; they enter bays and reach between islands but never go into brackish water.
 They remain in the Gulf of Maine year-round, but may move closer to shore in summer.

 Season

-Cannot possess haddock from March 1 to March 31.
+Cannot possess from March 1 through March 31 inclusive.

 Status

-While haddock populations have rebounded in the Gulf of Maine.
-The stock is no longer considered “overfished” and overfishing is not occurring (more from NOAA Fishwatch).
+Haddock is no longer considered “overfished” and overfishing is not occurring (NOAA Fishwatch).

 Regulatory Authority

-Northeast Multispecies (groundfish) fishery managed by the New England Fishery Management Council.
+Northeast Multispecies (groundfish) fishery is managed by the New England Fishery Management Council.

 Harvest Method